The person at the center of this case

 Start here

-Who may have been in the rural area near County Road 1150 N and US 45 on or around March 30, 1984?
+Did anyone witness suspicious activity in the rural area south of County Road 1150 N on or around March 30, 1984?

 Try asking